JetBrains/intellij-sdk-docs/CONTRIBUTING.md

 ## Creating IntelliJ Platform SDK Content
 Content contributions to the IntelliJ Platform SDK are welcome.
-Please download or clone the open source SDK project from [GitHub](https://github.com/JetBrains/intellij-sdk-docs), make additions or changes, and submit a pull request.
+Please download or clone the open-source SDK project from [GitHub](https://github.com/JetBrains/intellij-sdk-docs), make additions or changes, and submit a pull request.
 Before creating or altering content, please consult these guides:
 * [SDK Documentation Style Guide](intro/sdk_style.md).
   This guide describes documentation conventions in terms of Markdown syntax.